 4. Jump out of a perfectly good airplane.
 I'm not afraid of heights.
 I enjoy flying, especially in a small plane like a Cessna.
 My DH is a private pilot and we used to have a 182 which we flew all over the western US.
 We saw things no one else sees--a long scrape in the earth ending with a mound which we think must have been a meteorite, and once, a perfectly heart-shaped lake high in the Cascades with no roads leading in or out.
 I love small planes.
 But I don't enjoy the feeling of impending destruction.
 Why anyone would want to parachute out of one that is working properly escapes me completely.

 5. Stop reading.
 Since kindergarten I've been in love with the written word.
 It's been said that we read to know we are not alone.
 A life lived with only my own ideas, thoughts, and feelings bouncing around my head would be dreary indeed.
 Books turned into movies aren't the same.
 Any screen-based entertainment just sort of washes over me.
+But a book!
+I live it.
+Some of them become part of me forever.
+It's a private conversation between me and the author.
+I treasure that sort of deep sharing.
+If someday, God forbid, I lose my sight, I'll turn to books on tape.

 OK, these are my "never will I ever's."
 What's on YOUR un-bucket list?